Northwest Mississippi Community College

 Northwest Mississippi Community College is a public community college in Senatobia, Mississippi.
 It was founded in 1926.
 As of 2024, Northwest's enrollment is approximately 7,800 students.
 There are approximately 2,000 students on the Senatobia campus—1,300 of which reside in the college's residence halls.
 Approximately 750 students are enrolled at the DeSoto Center in Southaven, Mississippi, and nearly 400 are enrolled at the Lafayette-Yalobusha Center in Oxford, Mississippi.
 Nearly 1,200 Northwest students are dual-credit high school students earning college credit from Northwest while completing their diplomas at area high schools.

 One of fifteen state community and junior colleges in Mississippi, Northwest is on a 247 acre main campus in Senatobia with satellite campuses in Southaven and Oxford.
 The college is accredited by the Southern Association of Colleges and Schools to award the Associate of Arts and Associate of Applied Science degrees along with professional career certificates.
 The Northwest campus has 43 buildings, many built or renovated in the last decade.
-Northwest's district covers Tate, Desoto, Marshall, Benton, Tunica, Panola, Lafayette, Yalobusha, Quitman, and Calhoun Counties in northwest Mississippi.
+Northwest's district covers Benton, Calhoun, Desoto, Lafayette, Marshall, Panola, Quitman, Tallahatchie, Tate, Tunica, and Yalobusha counties in northwest Mississippi.